-All permanent and fixed term roles, secondments, projects, training schemes.
+Almost all permanent and fixed term roles, secondments, projects, training schemes.
 There may be some exceptions such as some teaching vacancies.

 Yes, the new process is the mechanism for filling nearly all vacancies.
 We are committed to internal recruitment and exhausting all internal options for recruitment before any other options are considered.

 We are aware of this and support will be put in place to enable all employees to register and be involved in the scheme.
 Please contact firstname.lastname@example.org if you think you or any of your team(s) require some assisted digital support.

 RE.CR.UIT is about retaining and developing our existing workforce.
 It includes employees on redeployment and to protect their employment, as far as possible, they will be assigned the highest level of priority (priority 1) in accessing vacancies as a means of securing suitable alternative employment.
 Employees who are ‘at risk’ of displacement as a result of a redesign or restructure will then be assigned the next highest level of priority (priority 2).
-All other employees can access the scheme as a volunteer and will be assigned priority 3 status.
+All other employees can access the scheme as a volunteer.

 Yes, taking a pro-active approach to your own career development planning for your future working life is a very positive step.
 It fits with our supporting attendance policy.